maiha/kafka.cr/README.md

 kafka utils for crystal

-- still in the pre-alpha stage
+- still in the alpha stage

 ## Installation